An introduction to high field science

 The dual high-power picosecond laser pulses available at the OMEGA EP facility enable proton radiography to be performed on a second relativistic intensity interaction.
 Proton radiography is a diagnostic that enables the measurement and imaging of quasi-static electromagnetic fields.
 We have used this technique to study the propagation of a high-intensity laser pulse propagating through low density plasmas.
 The ponderomotive force of the laser pulse expels electrons from regions of highest intensity to form a channel along the propagation path of the laser pulse.
 Read more in this publication.

 There are strong electromagnetic fields within the channel and these can couple with the laser fields to directly accelerate electrons to very high energies (100’s of MeV).
 Our experiments investigate how particles interact with the fields to produce very high energy electron beams.
-Read more about optimizing the electron acceleration in this publication.
+Read more about optimizing the electron acceleration in at different densities, for different focusing geometries, and the prospects for DLA using multi-petawatt power laser pulses.
+We also work with Prof. Alexey Arefiev’s group at UC San Diego on the theory of DLA, example publications are discussing generating the super-ponderomotive electrons, how the apparent laser frequency modulation affects DLA and how super luminosity and radiation friction influence DLA.
 These electron beams are potentially useful to create an extremely bright, directional, broadband, x-ray source as a backlighted for high-energy-density experiments or for designing a test for the two-photon Breit-Wheeler process.

 Sequence of proton probe images (left), with a blowup of one image (right).
 The inset shows a region of the channel wall.
 The laser pulse was traveling from left to right.